DG1001/RoadWeave/doc/usage.md

 - **All Entries**: Expand to see chronological list of submissions
 - **Traveler Management**: Copy and reshare links as needed

+### 6. Coordinate Editing (Admin)

+Admins can edit entry coordinates for better accuracy:

+1. **View Blog**: Click "View Blog" to access admin blog view
+2. **Locate Entry**: Find entry with incorrect coordinates in the entries list
+3. **Edit Coordinates**: Click the "✏️ Edit" button next to coordinates
+4. **Interactive Map**: Mini map opens showing current location
+5. **Adjust Location**:
+   - Click anywhere on map to set new coordinates
+   - Drag the red marker for precise positioning
+   - Use manual coordinate input if needed
+6. **Save Changes**: Click "Save Coordinates" to update
+7. **Verify**: Coordinates update in entries list and main map

+**Calendar View:**
+- Calendar shows days with entries (📝 text, 📷 photo, 🎵 audio counts)
+- Click any day to filter entries for that specific date
+- Navigate months with arrow buttons
+- "Today" button returns to current month
+- Week starts on Monday for better European compatibility

 ## Traveler Workflow

 ### 1. Access Traveler Link